 In a practical system, it may be beneficial to use the transmission time of the first packet as an anchor point, as one may not know the exact transmission time of later packets when sending the first packet that may already include the TTNB information.
 However, on the millisecond scale, these differences will often be negligible.

 For using TTNB, only the deterministic way should be considered where an application decides on the next sending time in a scheduler that runs independent from a media encoder or RTP packager.
 Prediction of TTNB is FFS.

+In addition, SA2 has provided an updated definition of time to next burst in CR in S2-2501110 (agreed in SA2) that changes the definition to:

+“The time to next data burst, which is the interval between the transmission of the last PDU in the current data burst and the first PDU of the next data burst”,

 Proposal